-Rolleston tops the list with 74 percent of homes and businesses connected to the fibre network.
+Rolleston is New Zealand's top fibre town with 74 per cent of homes and businesses connected to the fibre network.

 Rugby World Cup surge